Aphantasia Test: How To Know If You Have Aphantasia

 • After that, close your eyes and take a few deep breaths to clear your mind.

-• Visualize a red star in your mind.
-Try to imagine its color, shape, and any other details you associate with a red star.
+• Close your eyes and try to mentally visualize a red star.
+Focus on its color, shape, and any other details you associate with a red star.

 • Open your eyes and examine the images provided below.
 Choose the image that best matches what you saw in your mind during the visualization attempt.